-Under the Act all Victorian disability workers and employers must notify the Victorian Disability Worker Commission if they reasonable believe that a worker has engaged in certain types of notifiable conduct.
-For more information on what is a notification and how to make a notification please go to https://www.vdwc.vic.gov.au/ notifications
+Under the Act all Victorian disability workers and employers must notify the Victorian Disability Worker Commission (Commission) if they reasonably believe that a worker has engaged in certain types of notifiable conduct.
+You can find out more about what is a notification and how to make a notification on our website at Complaints and Notifications | Victorian Disability Worker Commission (vdwc.vic.gov.au).

-Obligations of registered workers to provide information to the Board
+Obligations to provide information to the Board